p5kw4r/bc-interoperability/README.md

 ### MultiChain

 On Arch Linux, a package is available from the Arch User Repository.
-Install package using your favourite aur helper:
+Install package using your favourite AUR helper:

 ```
 $ yay -S multichain-alpha